alperceylan/Projects_Python-Pandas/README.md

 # Projects_Python-Pandas

-ENGLISH -->
+<br> ENGLISH -->
-Projects I've been working on with Pandas.
+<br> Projects I've been working on with Pandas.
-The descriptions of the projects are in the '.ipynb' files.
+<br> The descriptions of the projects are in the '.ipynb' files.

-TÜRKÇE -->
+<br> TÜRKÇE -->
-Pandas ile üzerinde çalıştığım projeler.
+<br> Pandas ile üzerinde çalıştığım projeler.
-Projelerin açıklamaları, '.ipynb' dosyalarında bulunmaktadır.
+<br> Projelerin açıklamaları, '.ipynb' dosyalarında bulunmaktadır.